JessZuchowski/lab-09-back-end/README.md

 Getting Started Location-route step 1: Clone base code from our Repo. step 2: In terminal window 'npm install dotenv' and create '.env' file containing PORT='port number you use'. step 3: Run nodemon and test routes (location) and outputs. step 4: deploy if desired.

 Architecture Langauges currently in use include, JavaScript, node, JSON, npm, SQL.
 NPM packages in use: express, cors, dotenv, superagent, pg.
-API keys from Google, Dark Sky, Movie Database, Yelp, MeetUp, and Hiking.
+API keys from Google, Dark Sky, The Movie Database, Yelp, MeetUp, and Hiking Project.

 Change Log 2019-03-19 12:20 - Application now has a fully-functional express server, with a GET route for the /location resource.
 2019-03-20 12:20 - Application has a /weather GET route and a /meetups GET route, and an error handler.